Skip to main content

 The general rule: reads don’t, writes do.
 Anything that creates, updates, applies, or moves something asks for approval.
 Anything that lists, gets, or counts does not.

-See Tool calls for full list of tools that require approval
+See Tool calls for a full list of tools that require approval

 Renaming an email, form, workflow, audience, campaign, or folder changes the live asset immediately.
 There’s no preview step.
 Artifact creation only produces a preview; the live change happens at apply time, which has its own approval.